 I like to cut both ends because the ends have less apple pie filling and are much smaller in size.

-After cutting both ends, I slice the large tube into 12 individual rolls.
+After cutting both ends, I slice the large tube into 12 individual cinnamon rolls stuffed with apple pie filling.

 Next, transfer these rolls into a greased 9′ x 13′ rectangular baking dish.